Why is My AC Not Blowing Cold Air?

 Replacing your thermostat

 Many homeowners are comfortable changing their thermostats.
 A common mistake is not buying a thermostat that matches the capability of the system.
 This could limit the capacity of your system or prevent it from properly cooling.
 Straight cool air conditioners and furnaces will have a different thermostat than a heat pump system.
+Also, miswiring the thermostat will cause is to malfunction like blowing warm air when in cooling mode.

 Very often homeowners prefer simple easy-to-use thermostats.
 Most of the higher-efficiency heating and cooling systems are multi-staged.
 A simplified thermostat may not be compatible with these AC units.